What is Lake Art? Prints, Canvas Wall Art & Freshwater Style

 Lake decor often announces a theme with signs, objects, slogans, or mass-produced motifs.
 Lake art should carry atmosphere, memory, color, water, wildlife, and a point of view that makes a room feel more connected to freshwater.

-Choose canvas when you want ready-to-hang wall art with finished wrapped edges.
-Choose fine art paper when you want textured archival paper and the flexibility to choose your own frame and mat.
+Canvas works well when the room needs ready-to-hang wall art with finished wrapped edges.
+Fine art paper works well when you want textured archival paper and the flexibility to frame and mat the piece yourself.

 Some people remember trips by photographs.
-I remember them by reflected color, by the shape of a shoreline, by the way evening light sits low across the water when nobody is ready to go back in yet.
+I remember them by reflected color, by the shape of a bank, by the way evening color sits low across the water when nobody is ready to go back in yet.

 Facebook Pinterest Email LinkedIn